Last Updated on March 12, 2021 by Julia Wilson

 |9.
 Gall bladder disorder|

 |10.
-Immobility of spine|
+Immobility of spine

 Many of the diseases listed above will affect the cat for life.
 The majority can be managed, and a small number reversed.
 But obviously, prevention is better than cure or management.
-Even if your cat does develop an obesity-related disease which can not be cured, losing weight will improve his quality of life and help manage the disease.
+Even if your cat does develop an obesity-related disease that can not be cured, losing weight will improve his quality of life and help manage the disease.

 Why are pets getting fatter?